Hong Myung-bo: Ulsan Hyundai

+Return to South Korea

+On 8 July 2024, Hong was reappointed as the manager of the South Korea national team by Korean FA's committeemen in charge of finding a new manager.
+Korean FA president Chung Mong-gyu, who preferred foreign managers to domestic managers, tried to interfere in the procedure, but Hong's appointment was not reversed by the support of executives and committeemen.
+His team qualified for the 2026 FIFA World Cup with six wins and four draws without a defeat despite criticism about three consecutive draws in the middle of the qualifiers.

 Personal life

 Hong married Cho Soo-mi, who was five years younger than him, in 1997.
 He has two sons, Hong Seong-min and Hong Jeong-min.
 One of them is currently attending Korea International School.
 Hong also has two younger siblings.
 Hong is known for his reticence and charisma.